 In addition, fish often possess a characteristic organ, the air bladder.
 This is a long bag filled with gas and lying in the body cavity.
 It may be entirely closed, or it may communicate with the alimentary tract by means of a duct, or tube.
 Sometimes it is divided into two rather distinct parts, which communicate with each other.
 The air bladder controls the specific gravity of the fish, as the driving tanks of a submarine govern its buoyancy, or vice versa really.

 In fish with divided bladders, the center of gravity can be altered too.
-It actually corresponds to the lungs of higher vertebrates, and this fact is foreshadowed in the so-called lung fish, which takes air into their air bladders and breathes actual air in a similar fashion to the way mammals do.
+It actually corresponds to the lungs of higher vertebrates, and this fact is foreshadowed in the so-called lungfish, which takes air into their air bladders and breathes actual air in a similar fashion to the way mammals do.

-These “lung fish” are actually called “Labyrinth Fish” and are of the Anabantid and other families of fish.
+These "lung fish" are actually called “Labyrinth Fish” and are of the Anabantid and other families of fish.
 The labyrinth organ is an entirely different and separate organ from the gills, which these fish also possess.
-The labyrinth are used in nature when the water these fish swim in becomes so fouled it contains little or no oxygen or they are trapped in a puddle too small to contain sufficient oxygen to sustain their life.
-The labyrinth organ is situated near the gills, and air is passed through or into it and out through the mouth or the gill slits, making it appear that these fish are gasping at the surface of the water.
+The labyrinth is used in nature when the water these fish swim in becomes so fouled it contains little or no oxygen or they are trapped in a puddle too small to contain sufficient oxygen to sustain their life.
+The labyrinth organ is situated near the gills, and the air is passed through or into it and out through the mouth or the gill slits, making it appear that these fish are gasping at the surface of the water.

 08 of 09